Health Department Leadership

 (410) 996-5160

 The Environmental Health Services Division enforces state regulations, conducts inspections, and issues licenses and permits.
-Services include soil testing for septic systems; well permits; community water supply and sewage systems surveillance; food services inspections; rabies vaccination clinics and control activities; inspection of bathing beaches, swimming pools, public camps, and mobile home parks; issuing burning permits, and nuisance investigations.
+Environmental Health also conducts rabies vaccination clinics and control activities; inspects bathing beaches, swimming pools, public camps, and mobile home parks; issues burning permits; and nuisance investigations.

 Services provided: